 You Can Also subscribe to email notifications in the sidebar (see the form labeled “Blog Post Notifications” on any episode page) which will send you an automated email notification of all new blog posts, including podcasts.

 Too complicated?
 You can also listen by going to each episode’s “Show Page” and clicking on the Play button at the very top.

 What’s a Podcast?

 Podcasts are how I listen to my favorite radio show, NPR’s Science Friday, as well as several other high-quality shows with information I want or need.
-With iTunes on an iPhone or iPad tablet, you can subscribe to any of thousands of different titles that automatically download to your phone.
-You can listen to the shows at your convenience, and that way you can hear shows you really want to hear, rather than what happens to be on the radio when you are on the road needing something to listen to.
+With iTunes on an iPhone or iPad, you can subscribe to any of thousands of shows automatically downloaded to your phone.
+You can listen to shows you really want to hear, rather than what happens to be on the radio when you are on the road needing something to listen to.
 I don’t like brain-rot shows that are interrupted every three minutes by strings of even more brain-damaging commercials; I want to listen to what I really want that makes me smarter, or is at least intelligent entertainment.

 Not an iPhone/iPad Person?
 Actually, I’m not either: I use an Android phone myself; there are plenty of podcast apps you can get free that will download, manage, and play the shows you subscribe to.
 I now use Podcast Addict since it’s highly configurable and flexible, but not terribly complex to figure out how it works.
 Like many such apps, it can be set to only download shows when connected to WiFi (to not use up your mobile data plan).